 Boy, that hurt my ego, but I got the message.
 By that point, I realized she was into a lot of that “love” stuff based on our other assignments and sketches we were doing.
-The subject for my paper became “What is Love?”
+I changed the subject for my paper to “What is Love?”
 I spent much more time in the library trying to find good reference materials that the Professor would find acceptable, but not too familiar in case she thought I was copying lines directly from the books.
 Hardest I ever worked on an assignment.
-My page two was a totally new page one and page two on the new subject.
-Not sure if I slept very well until I got the graded paper back – the assignment was for exactly five pages, not four and a half or five and one-fourth.
-My grade was an A with a note “Much better choice, keep up the good work.”
-English was never that hard during my school years, but not close to a favorite subject.
+At the deadline for turning in page two, I had to turn in a new page one and page two because I had chosen a new subject.
+I was not sure how that would be accepted, so I did not sleep very well until I got the graded paper back.
+The assignment was for exactly five pages, not four and a half or five and one-fourth.
+When I got my paper, my grade was an A with a note “Much better choice, keep up the good work.”
+English was never that hard during my school years, but it was not my favorite subject.
 By the end of the semester and the term paper was completed, my grade was A+ and I considered myself to be pretty smart on the subject of “Love”.

 If you don’t know that feeling, spend whatever time you need with God in prayer and expect Him to meet your needs.
 Many people have asked me “What is the secret to a long happy marriage?”
 Don’t expect a marriage to be without problems and learn what unconditional love is.
 Unconditional love says you will get through the storms together, no matter what caused the storm.